 Gender and sexuality diversity is also a really important aspect of diversity for us to talk about in independent school campuses.
 We know from research from organizations like GLSEN, that the presence of a GSA, the presence of comprehensive anti-bullying policies and the presence of a faculty that embeds both a LGBTQ inclusive curriculum really helps for all students, but particularly for students in the LGBTQ+ population to really feel safe and welcome in these communities.
 So ask about that as well.
 Does the school have a GSA and how does the school think about and talk about gender and sexuality diversity?

 If you're thinking about boarding schools, particularly if your child is trans to think about what does that look like in terms of housing?
 What does that look like in terms of bathrooms?
-How has the school thought about and made preferences and options available, whether there might be gender housing options available and what other considerations are on the table.
+How has the school thought about and made preferences and options available, whether there might be all-gender housing options available and what other considerations are on the table.
 So really to ask those questions and really see how the school has thought proactively about this, or if this would be something that would be new conversations for them.
 Socioeconomic diversity.
 So again, that's another thing that's really important to talk about independent schools.
 That independent schools are really committed to welcoming students from a variety of different socioeconomic backgrounds.

 So let me say clearly the financial concerns, the sticker shock of looking at tuition should not be a reason that you don't consider an independent school education.
-Now that said, the independent school education is expensive and it could be prohibited for many.
+Now that said, the independent school education is expensive and it could be prohibitive for many.
 So that's why it's important to talk with your admissions office around financial aid, around financial assistance and see what that looks like and what is offered at the school, whether there are merit scholarships or need-based scholarships, whether there are loans, but what are the options that are available from the school to be able to help with affordability and make sure that it is a place where students from a variety of different and families, from a variety of different socioeconomic backgrounds can come together and learn.

-Again, similarly as Muslim case with racial diversity and the international diversity, you'll find in many independent schools a wider cross section and representation across different walks of lives than you would find in your local school system, that could tend to be more homogeneous.
+Again, similarly as was the case with racial diversity and the international diversity, you'll find in many independent schools a wider cross section and representation across different walks of lives than you would find in your local school system, that could tend to be more homogeneous.
 But that's really one of those other benefits of diversity's that are pretty particular to independent schools and a real benefit that we can see there.
 I can't emphasize enough the importance of the visit.
 Now, again, in these COVID times, it may not be that your campus is accepting of visitors onto campus right now, but I've seen other schools doing some creative things with virtual visits as well.
 I've seen students walking around with their cell phones, doing tours for families on FaceTime.